Stelios North–South Business Cooperation Awards

 ELIGIBLITY TO APPLY:

-- Preferably comprise of a company registered in the Companies Registration Office (CRO.ie) in Ireland and a company registered with Companies House (Belfast) with the registered office being in Northern Ireland.
+▪ The awards are open to businesses registered in the Companies Registration Office (CRO.ie) in Ireland or with Companies House (Belfast) with the registered office being in Northern Ireland.

 Applications are open for the awards.